Handicar: Plot

 As Gerald and Sheila Broflovski leave a movie theater, some friends tell them that they have hired a Handicar, a new service owned and operated by Timmy Burch.
 The Handicar is Timmy's motorized wheelchair pulling a decorated wagon behind it.
 Meanwhile, a South Park resident rides in a taxi driven by an angry Russian driver who complains that taxi service has been declining, as Timmy drives by in his Handicar.
 Also, a Hummer salesman cannot get customers to come to his sales event, as nearby pedestrians are instead picked up by Timmy.

 A group of disabled children are fundraising for summer camp, and Timmy is the leading fundraiser due to his Handicar business.
-But Nathan, along with his sidekick Mimsy, does not want to go to summer camp, and decides to end Handicar.
+But Nathan, along with his sidekick Mimsy, does not want to go to summer camp considering he got raped by a shark last time, and decides to end Handicar.
 When a group of taxi drivers and the Hummer salesman meet, Nathan suggests they take out Timmy.
 The taxi drivers break into Timmy's bedroom and break his legs, which fails since Timmy is already disabled.
 Nathan calls Timmy and offers to become a Handicar driver, but he plans to sexually harass the first female passenger he gets in order to shut down Handicar.
-Nathan sexually propositions a female passenger, but the passenger is a transgender woman who rapes Nathan in a restroom.
+Nathan sexually propositions a female passenger, but the passenger is a transvestite who brutally rapes Nathan in a restroom worse than the shark.
 Gerald and Sheila hire a Handicar, but they get a normal driver who discloses that Timmy has expanded to anyone who can get a wheelchair and a "handi-cap" (referring to the hat worn as part of the driver uniform).
 Multiple people are now drivers for Handicar, as Nathan delivers a line reminiscent of Matthew McConaughey's celebrity endorsement of Lincoln Motor Company.

 A Tesla event hosted by Elon Musk flops, as the audience only wants to know about Handicar.
 Musk is met by Nathan and Mimsy who suggest that Handicar be proven inferior to Tesla.
 Nathan and Musk drive up alongside Timmy and challenge Timmy to a race as a fundraising event.
 Other vehicle groups join in the race and the news reports the return of the Wacky Races, which have been banned due to their brutality.
 Timmy is unsure about the race, but the other Handicar drivers (now joined by McConaughey) convince him that it will be best for his fundraising.